ExchangeUnion/xud/README.md

 ## Installation

 This section contains brief instructions for installing `xud` manually, without treating setup of dependencies like `bitcoind` or `lnd`.
 It is mainly geared towards developers.
-For all other users, we recommend our [streamlined setup](https://docs.exchangeunion.com/start-trading).
+For all other users, we recommend our streamlined [xud-docker](https://docs.exchangeunion.com/start-trading) setup.

-If you already have [Node.js](https://nodejs.org/en/download/) (min 10.15.3) installed, you can install `xud` via npm by running
+If you already have [Node.js](https://nodejs.org/en/download/) (latest LTS) installed, you can install `xud` via npm by running

 ```bash
 sudo npm install xud -g --unsafe-perm
 ```

-Detailed instructions for installing `xud` can be found in our [development docs](https://docs.exchangeunion.com/development).
+Detailed instructions for installing `xud` can be found in the [docs for developers](https://docs.exchangeunion.com/development).

 ## Usage